 Striving for clarity, accuracy, and appeal is a mountain all writers climb, and a skill which is tremendously hard to develop (Hemingway would argue it never fully develops, but for the purposes of science, I suppose it can develop well enough).
-Borrowing narrative structure alone, though, likely isn’t sufficient to bring papers to life.
+Borrowing narrative structure alone, though, likely isn’t enough to bring papers to life.
 Adding spark and spunk to science is more a question of style.
 For this reason, discussing whether storytelling has a role in science is circuitous and distracts from other, more pressing issues: namely, how and why did science papers get so stylistically flat?
 What does an inability to put results into perspective say about scientists?
 And what are we doing to tackle this problem at its roots, e.g., how do we teach science students to write?

-There is an intriguing historical insight in The Scientist’s Guide to Writing (Heard, 2016; an excellent read, by the way).
+There is an intriguing historical insight in The Scientist’s Guide to Writing (Heard, 2016).
 In a time before publication was the norm, early scientists rarely collaborated, and communication with others outside their field was rarer still.
 In Pythagorus’s time, many followers of Greek philosophers were forbidden from sharing their knowledge, sometimes on pain of death.
 If anything was written down, it certainly wasn’t intended for a wider audience.
 The ideas of collaboration and communication in science were radical in the 17th century when Francis Bacon first mused on them in his essay De Sapientia Veterum, and when the Royal Society of London was formed in 1660.
 Where before scientific inquiry was shrouded in scientists’ private, offhand scribbles, a culture of sharing and openness became the new norm, and with it, a need to communicate clearly.
 Not all followed suit—Isaac Newton’s nearly unintelligible works (e.g., Principia Mathematica) were written specifically to obstruct others’ understanding.
 Articles have come a long way since, but have we stripped away too much charisma in pursuit of clarity?
 The Scientist’s Guide to Writing has a chapter dedicated to making room for tasteful whimsy in science, which could do much for making papers more delightful to read (Heard 2016, see also Heard 2014).

 “Publishing with Objective Charisma: Breaking Science’s Paradox” (Doubleday & Connell 2017) gets straight to the core of this discussion (here’s a related article if you can’t access the original publication: Doubleday & Connell 2017a).
 The authors highlight a few key paradoxes here: scientists write papers they themselves don’t particularly enjoy reading; though publications are meant to be shared and read widely, there is a “cultural stigma [in science] that creative and engaging writing is not objective”, and therefore undesirable; and writing in the so-called “Official Style” undermines other efforts to make science more accessible (e.g. open access initiatives, digests and summaries for non-experts).

 The trope that scientists lack the ability to, or are uninterested in, communicating well is propagated by the pervasive (and also offensively dull) Official Style.
-Personal perspectives on enjoyment of writing aside, that an Official Style exists is a testament to scientists’ ability to adapt and hone their writing towards a certain standard.
+Personal perspectives on enjoyment of writing aside, that an Official Style exists is a testament to scientists’ ability to hone their writing towards a certain standard.
 If only the standard were a more exciting one!
 Advocating the use of narrative form in research papers is an accessible way to ask scientists to be more mindful of how they write, because it meshes extraordinarily well with the traditional Intro-Methods-Results-and-Discussion (IMRaD) format.
 In fact, it is the IMRaD format.
 Narratives, like IMRaD, follow a logical and often chronological thread, with some intrigue and drama in the plot setup, some middle bits describing what happened, and conclusions.
 One could argue that traditional IMRaD format expects a narrative structure, and what remains is to execute it.